 Application Deadlines | GEPN, MSN, PMC, DNP

 YSN only enrolls new students once per calendar year, in late August.
-Application for the GEPN, PMC, RN-MSN programs, Fall 2022 enrollment, will re-open on June 1, 2021.
+Application for all programs, Fall 2022 enrollment, is now open.

 To learn more about our programs and receive bi-weekly emails with application tips, news, resources and other important information please submit our inquiry form.